garrettmflynn/ENGRAM/README.rst

 ENGRAM
 ========

-*Encoding Graphical Representations of Activated Memories (ENGRAM) is a Python package for the design of cognitive neural prostheses.*
+*ENGRAM (Encoding Graphical Representations of Activated Memories) is a Python package for the design of cognitive neural prostheses.*

 Organization and Philosophy